BeyondTrust/terraform-provider-sra/docs/data-sources/jumpoint_list.md

 Read-Only:

 - `id` (String) The unique identifier assigned to this Jumpoint by the appliance.
+This value must be unique.